cube-js/cube/docs/content/Schema/pre-aggregations.md

 If Cube.js finds a suitable pre-aggregation rule, database querying becomes a multi-stage process:

 1. Cube.js checks if an up-to-date copy of the pre-aggregation exists.
-If one is not found or outdated, a new pre-aggregation table will be created.

 2. Cube.js will execute a query against the pre-aggregated tables instead of the raw data.